How Aussie Solar Batteries Keeps Prices Fair (and Passes Savings Straight to You)

 Most installers buy through wholesalers, which means the price is marked up before it ever reaches you.

 We’ve built direct relationships with distributors and manufacturers, cutting out the middle layers.
-That means we can supply Tier-1 products like Fox ESS and Each Energy — batteries built with the same EVE cells trusted by BMW and BYD — at a fraction of the price you’d pay through a bloated supply chain.
+That means we can supply Tier-1 products like Fox ESS and Each Energy — batteries built with the same REPT cells trusted by BMW and BYD — at a fraction of the price you’d pay through a bloated supply chain.

 3. We’ve Done This Thousands of Times